quick2063706271/Rank-order-assignment/README.md

 # Rank-order-assignment
 Assignment for EN.580.437: Biomedical Data Design

-Group members: Kuai Yu, Ruitao Hu
+Group members: Kuai Yu, Ruitao Hu, Langxin Yang

 ## Description
 The goal of the project will be to write a piece of software that matches N patients with K doctors.